lucapette/website/content/writing/my-programming-principles.md

 While confidence makes me stronger, ego makes me dumb.
 At times, I have troubles telling them apart, after all they're close.
-The difference is only the way I look at thing.
+The difference is only the way I look at things.
 When I'm confident, I take my time to break a problem down in small parts, I research the subject, I ask for help, I plan accurately.
 When I'm high on ego I look at a problem from a pedestal, I underestimate it.
 I plan badly because "hey I'm great! of course I will solve this on the go, planning is